One of our readers posted the following question to us and we decided to pass it along to everybody’s favorite microbiology expert, Aunt Yersinia:

 5) Some people think that heating agar is an art, not science.
 I disagree; there is a way to avoid mess applying the scientific principle: the same volume of agar will behave in the same way in the microwave.
 You only need to find a required time/power setting once and remember it for the rest of your time in the lab.

-6) Don’t be a seagull; post these instructions near the microwave.
+6) Post these instructions near the microwave.

 Good luck and happy pouring!